 Two operating segments are included within the Other category below.
 These segments are not quantitatively significant and are comprised of Aqua Infrastructure and Aqua Resources.
 Aqua Infrastructure provides non-utility raw water supply services for firms in the natural gas drilling industry.
-Aqua Resources provides water and wastewater service through operating and maintenance contracts with municipal authorities and other parties close to its utility companies' service territories; and offers, through a third-party, water and sewer service line protection solutions and repair services to households.
+Aqua Resources manages a water system operating and maintenance contract, and offers, through a third-party, water and sewer service line protection solutions and repair services to households.
+In addition to these segments, Other is comprised of other business activities not included in the reportable segment, including corporate costs that have not been allocated to the Regulated segment and intersegment eliminations.
+Corporate costs include general and administrative expenses, and interest expense.